Goats’ Milk and Cows’ Milk in Paperboard cartons

-Our yogurt pots and lids are fully recyclable.
+Our yogurt pots are fully recyclable.
 Detach the cardboard outer from the pot and recycle with other paper and cardboard.
 The remaining plastic pot is made of polypropylene and can be recycled with your plastic.
 The plastic caps on the big yogurt pots can be recycled with your plastics as well.
 Unfortunately the foil lids cannot be recycled as they are foil with a sealable lacquer.
 While both elements are recyclable, we do not have the facilities in the UK to separate them prior to recycling.

 Our spreadable cheese comes in a polypropylene pot which is recyclable, so can be added to your other plastics if your local authority does kerbside collections.
 If not, your local recycling centres will probably provide a facility.
 The cardboard sleeve can be recycled with your paper & cardboard.

 The plastic wrap around this cheese isn’t recyclable, but this is something we’re trying to rectify.

 Greek Goats’ Cheese

 The plastic wrap used for the Greek Goats’ Cheese can be added to your plastics for recycling, but you need to cut the label off first.

 Goats’ Cheese Logs

 The plastic tray which the cheese sits in can be recycled with other plastics.